-To obtain tighter verified bounds, Branch-and-Bound (BaB) has been widely utilized~\citep{bunel2018unified,bunel2020branch,xu2020fast,lu2020neural,de2021improved,wang2021beta,ferrari2021complete}.
+To obtain tighter verified bounds, Branch-and-Bound (BaB) has been widely utilized~\citep{bunel2018unified,bunel2020branch,xu2020fast,lu2020neural,de2021improved,wang2021beta,ferrari2021complete} in state-of-the-art NN verifiers, where BaB iteratively \emph{branches} the bounds of intermediate neurons, such that subproblems of verification are created and tighter \emph{bounds} can be computed for each subproblem.
 However, previous works mostly focused on ReLU networks due to the simplicity of ReLU from its piecewise linear nature.
 Branching a ReLU neuron only requires branching at 0, and it immediately becomes linear in either branch around 0.
-Conversely, handling neural networks with nonlinearities beyond ReLU introduces additional complexity as the convenience of piecewise linearity diminishes.
-It is important for verifying many models with non-ReLU nonlinearities, including NNs with non-ReLU activation functions, NNs such as LSTMs~\citep{hochreiter1997long} and Transformers~\citep{vaswani2017attention} which have nonlinearities beyond activation functions including multiplication and division, verification applications such as AC Optimal Power Flow (ACOPF)~\citep{guha2019machine} where the verification problem is defined on a computational graph consisting of a neural network and also various nonlinear operators encoding the nonlinear constraints to be verified.
+Conversely, handling NNs with nonlinearities beyond ReLU introduces additional complexity as the convenience of piecewise linearity diminishes.
+It is important for verifying many models with non-ReLU nonlinearities, including: NNs with non-ReLU activation functions; more complex NNs such as LSTMs~\citep{hochreiter1997long} and Transformers~\citep{vaswani2017attention} which have nonlinearities including multiplication and division beyond activation functions; applications such as AC Optimal Power Flow (ACOPF)~\citep{guha2019machine} where the verification problem is defined on a computational graph consisting of a NN and also several nonlinear operators encoding the nonlinear constraints to be verified.
 Although some previous works have considered BaB for NNs beyond ReLU networks, e.g., \cite{henriksen2020efficient,wu2022toward} considered BaB on networks with S-shaped activations such as Sigmoid, these works still often specialize in specific and relatively simple types of nonlinearities.
-A more principled framework for handling general nonlinearities is lacking, leaving ample room for further advancements in verifying non-ReLU networks.
+A more principled framework for handling general nonlinearities is lacking, leaving ample room for further advancements in verifying non-ReLU NNs.